tanordheim/sherlock/themes/README.md

 # Base Theme Extensions
-For one of these themes to apply, you need to create a custom css file inside the `~/.config/sherlock/` directory.
-You also must have the `use_custom_css` config key set to `true`.
+For one of these themes to apply, you need to add them as a custom css file inside your `~/.config/sherlock/` directory.
+You also **must have** the `use_custom_css` config key set to `true`.
 This is enabled by default.
-Then you just have to reference the new stylesheet in your config as the field `config.files.css` [documentation](https://github.com/Skxxtz/sherlock/blob/main/docs/config.md#appearance-section-appearance).
+Then you just have to reference the new style sheet in your config as the field `config.files.css` [documentation](https://github.com/Skxxtz/sherlock/blob/main/docs/config.md#appearance-section-appearance).
 <br>
 These themes are currently based on Sherlock's `0.1.9` version
 <br>